-Bearing in mind the Prysmian Group's organisational structure, the Board of Directors has jointly appointed the heads of the "Financial Statements & Compliance" and "Planning & Controlling" departments as the managers responsible for preparing corporate accounting documents.
-In making this appointment, the Board of Directors took account of the best practices adopted by other listed companies, also supported by an interpretation published by Assonime (Italy's listed company association), which recommends keeping the office of manager responsible for corporate accounting documents separate from Board members, because the two offices have different and independent responsibilities.
+The Board of Directors, with the favourable opinion of the Board of Statutory Auditors, jointly appointed the heads of the "Financial Statements & Compliance" and "Planning & Controlling" departments as the Managers Responsible for preparing corporate accounting documents (Responsible Managers).
+In making this choice, the Board of Directors took account of the Group's organisational structure and the national best practices adopted by other listed companies, also supported by an interpretation published by Assonime1 (Italy's listed company association), which recommends keeping the office of Manager Responsible for corporate accounting documents separate from Board members, because the two offices have different and independent responsibilities.